 It’s said that you can’t get back from Rottnest Island without a quokka selfie.
 I don’t know about you, but I was extremely excited to meet them!
 At the very beginning, I thought it might be difficult to spot a quokka, but it turned out they are literally everywhere.
 Rottnest Island has the largest quokkas population in Australia, and most of them can be seen around the settlement.
 They are super friendly, and not scared of people, but taking a quokka selfie is not that simple.
 Get down to quokka’s level and be patient.
 Good luck!

 HAVE DINNER IN THE SETTLEMENT

-There’s nothing better on this planet than having a delicious dinner after a day full of cycling.
+There’s nothing better on this planet than having a delicious dinner after a day full of adventures.
 There are several restaurants and bars on Rottnest Island, all of them in the settlement.
 If you are a seafood lover, I would definitely recommend having some oysters or shrimps here.
-I gave it a go, and was super happy about mu choice.
+I gave it a go, and was super happy about my choice.
 Dependently on the season, you may be lucky to listen to some live music or even go to a party in the evening.
 Looking for more travel tips?
-Check out Rottnest Island ultimate travel guide.
+Check out the ultimate travel guide to Rottnest Island.

 Having dinner in the settlement